doctrine-extensions/DoctrineExtensions/doc/sortable.md

 ## Custom comparison:

-Sortable works be comparing objects in the same group to see how they should be positioned.
-From time to time you may want to customize the way these objects are compared by implementing the Doctrine\Common\Comparable interface
+Sortable works by comparing objects in the same group to see how they should be positioned.
+From time to time you may want to customize the way these objects are compared by simply implementing the Doctrine\Common\Comparable interface

 ``` php
 <?php